 Holding Court is a series of virtual conversations Alliance for Justice organizes featuring leading attorneys, progressive advocates, politicians, and thought leaders on current events and today’s social justice issues.
 Join our network of supporters, public interest and civil rights attorneys, progressive partners, and advocates for briefings about timely legal and political developments that affect our rights and liberties.
 Start your evening with the beverage of your choice or take an afternoon coffee break to connect with others and dive into the issues of the day and how we can protect our courts, our rights, and our democracy.
 Participants submit questions before and throughout the conversation to be answered at the end.

 Upcoming Holding Courts

-Keep an eye out for upcoming Holding Courts here!
+Keep an eye out for future Holding Courts here!

 Watch Previous Holding Courts

 View the full playlist of our past Holding Court events here.
 You can view specific Holding Court events at the links below.

 Holding Court: A Conversation with Sen. Sheldon Whitehouse, Nan Aron, Thomas Saenz, and Jen Bendery.